TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Patched bug that prevented most Wooded Badlands Plateau biome from spawning when config is set to only Badlands biomes for generation.
 ·Added config option to turn on and off column/ramp generation.
 ·Combined the structure generation and spawnrate config options into one to reduce number of configs.
 Set the structure spawnrate to 101 to turn off generation for that structure.
+·Added config option to affect the spawnrates of glowstone variant patches

      Biomes:
 ·Added Bamboo Jungle biome to generate in this mod along with some modification.
 Uses real Bamboo unlike the Sugar Cane that the 1.12 version of this mod used!